mikehelder/claranueva-website/ai-worker/References/worker-deployment-guide.md

 ### B. Test with a Local Image

-The Worker expects a POST request with a `multipart/form-data` body containing two fields:
+The Worker expects a POST request with a `multipart/form-data` body containing one field:
 - `image` (the file data)
-- `prompt` (the instruction text)

 #### i.
 Using cURL (Linux/macOS/Git Bash)